ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/trustzone_nxp_lpc/_index.md

 ---
-title: Get started with Trustzone on NXP LPCXpresso55S69
+title: Get started with TrustZone on NXP LPCXpresso55S69

 minutes_to_complete: 20